What can you do with a liberal arts degree? It’s a question many liberal arts majors face as they approach graduation.

 Once you’ve identified your skills, you can think about what specific role you’d like to apply them to.
 As you put together your resume and cover letter, make sure to highlight these skills and how they would transfer into a position.

 You should also be able to discuss your skills strategically during job interviews.

 The idea that employers don’t want graduates with liberal arts degrees is simply not true.
 There are lots of liberal arts degree jobs out there in a wide range of industries.
 Sometimes, though, having too many options is a problem.

 As long as you can handle your personal finances, you should give yourself permission to explore different career paths.
-That way, you’ll find one that’s the best fit (like these 10 liberal arts degree-holding CEOs).
+That way, you’ll find one that’s the best fit for you.